On the Gelfand property for complex symmetric pairs: The notion of a Gelfand pair and a theorem of equivalence

 \begin{definition} We say that $(G,H)$ is a Gelfand pair if any irreducible Casselman-Wallach representation $(\pi,E)$ of $G$ is multiplicity free for the trivial representation of $H$.
 Namely,

 \end{definition}

-An a priori stronger Gelfand property was introduced by Gross, without being ``able to establish the equality in the general case'', and because it was ``the one that arises most naturally''.
+An a priori weaker Gelfand property was introduced by Gross, without being ``able to establish the equality in the general case'', and because it was ``the one that arises most naturally''.
 It is indeed this property the one that admits the Aizenbud-Gourevitch criterion we shall introduce in Section \ref{sec:Aizenbud-Gourevitch}.
-Let $E'\subseteq E^*$ denote the contragredient representation, which consists of the linear forms fixed by some open subgroup of $G$.
+Let $E'\subseteq E^*$ denote the contragredient representation, which consists of the smooth linear forms.

 \begin{definition} We say that $(G,H)$ is a Gelfand pair \`a la Gross if any irreducible Casselman-Wallach representation $(\pi,E)$ of $G$ satisfies

 \end{definition}

 There is yet another commonly used Gelfand property in the literature (\cite{thomas}, \cite{vanDijk-86}), which will not be used directly in this work, but it is important to understand the state of the art.